Industrial heat monitoring made simple

 Thermal dynamics play an important role in many production processes, and deploying inline thermal monitoring can produce insightful data to better understand and optimize these processes.
 The IND-Thermal-90 sensor can provide product statistics (including min/max, average, and outliers) which allow optimal decisions to be made regarding production, improving throughput, and reducing system pitfalls or failures.

 Heat monitoring is particularly valuable in hazardous environments that pose an explosion risk.
 In these environments, the IND-Thermal-90 can be used to monitor bunkers, storage, or open areas to detect overheating and hotspots before they reach a hazardous level, and sound early fire alarms before fires occur.
 Alarms via automated feedback can be automatically triggered in response to heat monitoring to help prevent fires or explosions from occurring.

 The small enclosure of the IND-Thermal-90 embeds onboard intelligence, provides on-the-EDGE data treatment and local feedback loops to minimize the need for external computation.
 Direct feedback from the sensor can be used to raise alarms and trigger events or emergency stops.
 In case of alarm, a digital output can be used as a direct input to PLCs or relays.

 Easy connectivity and networkability – facilitated by a GUI and Modbus RS485 interface – make the IND-Thermal-90 ideally suited to automated monitoring and optimization for the Industrial Internet of Things (IIoT).1

 Want to know more?

 Terabee is a world leader in sensing, electronics, and automation.
 The Terabee applications team has worked with some of the world’s biggest brands and technology companies to develop bespoke sensor integrations.
-Get in touch with Terabee today to find out more about how the Terabee IND-Thermal-90 camera can make your processes safer and more efficient.
+Get in touch with Terabee today to find out more about how the Terabee IND-Thermal-90 sensor can make your processes safer and more efficient.